Little Known Malham Walk to Malham Cove, Janet’s Foss & Gordale Scar

 For most dogs yes, very small dogs may need to be carried in some parts where the gaps between the rocks are larger.
 In some places, these gaps can be bigger than 12 inches/1 foot.

-The rest of this Malham Cove circular walk is entirely suitable for dogs other than if you opt to take the path up the waterfall at Gordale Scar.
+The rest of this Malham Cove circular walk is entirely suitable for dogs.
+But do watch out for roaming sheep.

 Where Are Malham and Malham Cove?